 Do you experience any difficulties in mapping your CRM statuses in PX?
 Not sure under which category to place a certain status?

-Reach out to our Onboarding Specialists.
-Also, feel free to discuss your take on PX status classification with your Onboarding Specialist or Customer Success Manager.
+Feel free to discuss your take on PX status classification with your Onboarding specialist or Customer success manager.